Yoooi0/MultiFunPlayer/README.md

 # About

-MultiFunPlayer is a simple app to synchronize your TCode device (e.g. [OSR](https://www.patreon.com/tempestvr)) with any video using funscripts.
+MultiFunPlayer is a simple app to synchronize your devices (e.g. [OSR](https://www.patreon.com/tempestvr) or [buttplug.io](https://buttplug.io) supported devices) with any video using funscripts.
 Supported video players are [DeoVR](https://deovr.com/), [MPV](https://mpv.io/) and [Whirligig](http://whirligig.xyz/).
 The player's main feature is the ability to play multiple funscripts at the same time, allowing for greater movement fidelity.

 # How To

-To synchronize with videos, start your desired video player and wait for automatic connection or click on the button with the player name to connect manually *(NOTE: DeoVR and Whirligig require you to enable remote support in their settings)*.
+To synchronize with videos, start your desired video player and wait for automatic connection or click on the connect button to connect manually *(NOTE: DeoVR and Whirligig require you to enable remote support in their settings)*.
 Once connected, the funscripts can be loaded in several ways:

 * Manually, by dragging a funscript file from windows explorer and dropping it on the desired axis `File` text box.
 * Manually, by using the `Load script` button in the axis settings toolbar.